swiftlang/swift-evolution/proposals/nnnn-strict-memory-safety.md

 Module `A` defines a type, `DataWrapper`, that is `@unsafe`.
 It can be compiled with or without strict safety checking enabled, and is fine either way.

 Module `B` uses the `DataWrapper` type.
 If compiled without strict safety checking, there will be no diagnostics about memory safety.
 If compiled with strict safety checking, there will be a diagnostic about `wrapper` using an `@unsafe` type (`DataWrapper`) in its interface.
-This diagnostic can be ignored.
+This diagnostic can be ignored, but ideally the `wrapper` property will be marked as `@unsafe` (silencing the warning).

 If module `C` enables strict memory safety, the use of `MyType` is considered safe (since it was not marked `@unsafe` and doesn't involve unsafe types in its interface).
 However, the access to `wrapper` will result in a diagnostic, because the type of `wrapper` involves an `@unsafe` type.
+This diagnostic will occur whether or not `wrapper` has been explicitly marked `@unsafe`.

-### Encapsulating unsafe behavior
+### `unsafe` expression

-When a declaration is marked `@unsafe`, it is free to use any other unsafe declarations as part of its interface or implementation.
-In the example from the previously section, both `wrapper` and C's `checksum` can be marked as `@unsafe` to suppress diagnostics by explicitly propagating unsafety to their clients:
+When a declaration is marked `@unsafe`, it is free to use any other unsafe types as part of its interface.
+Any time there is executable code that makes use of unsafe constructs, that code must be within an `unsafe` expression or it will receive a diagnostic about uses of unsafe code.
+In the example from the previous section, `wrapper` can be marked as `@unsafe` to suppress diagnostics by explicitly propagating unsafety to their clients:

 ```swift
 // Module B